-- 3. An ESCO shall file with the Secretary, a separate average unit price for products with no energy-related value added services for each of four two groups of customers and by load zone: i) residential price fixed for a minimum 12 month period; ii) residential variable price; iii) small commercial price fixed for a minimum 12 month period and iv) small commercial variable price.
+3. An ESCO shall file with the Secretary, a separate average unit price for products with no energy-related value added services for each of two groups of customers and by load zone: i) residential price fixed for a minimum 12 month period; ii) residential variable price.
 The averages should be weighted by the amount of commodity sold at each price within each customer category.
 ESCOs shall also file the number of customers purchasing products in those categories.
-ESCOs shall file the required information quarterly, reflecting data over that period, within 30 days of the end of each calendar quarter (i.e., data must be provided no later than April 30th, July 30th, October 30th and January 30th of each year). - 4.
-An ESCO shall submit at other times during the year: - a.
+ESCOs shall file the required information quarterly, reflecting data over that period, within 30 days of the end of each calendar quarter (i.e., data must be provided no later than April 30th, July 30th, October 30th and January 30th of each year).

+- 4. An ESCO shall submit at other times during the year: - a.
 A description of any major change in the Retail Access Eligibility Form and/or application package and a copy of the revised portions or, at the ESCO's option, a copy of the revised portions identifying the revisions by highlighting or other means.
 For purposes of Subdivision D of this Section, the term, "major change," means a revision in the terms and conditions applicable to the business relationship between the ESCO and its customers, including provisions governing the process for termination of sales agreements. - b.
 Changes in marketing plans, including changes to the list required in subsection B.1.n of this Section of the UBP. - c.
 Changes in the ESCO's business and customer service information displayed on the Department's Website. - d.
-At least once every thirty days, each ESCO serving residential and/or small non-residential customers must post a price for each product it offers to those customer classes (e.g., fixed-price, variable-price, renewable energy, with each type of value-added service, etc) on the Power to Choose website.
-The posted prices shall not include any introductory, promotional or "teaser" rate.
+At least once every thirty days, each ESCO serving residential customers must post a price for each product it offers to those customer classes (e.g., fixed-price, variable-price, renewable energy, with each type of value-added service, etc.) on the Power to Choose website.
 Each ESCO must guarantee to charge new customers no more than the price of the ESCOs posted offers at the time of the customer's agreement for each product. - e.
 Changes in personnel responsible for resolving consumer complaints received by the Department and referred to the ESCO. - 5.
-An ESCO may be subject to the consequences listed in UBP Section 2.D.56.b for reasons, including, but not limited to: - a. false or misleading information in the application package;
+An ESCO may be subject to the consequences listed in UBP Section 2.D.6.b for reasons, including, but not limited to: - a. false or misleading information in the application package; - b. failure to adhere to the policies and procedures described in its Sales Agreement; - c. failure to comply with required customer protections; - d. failure to comply with applicable NYISO requirements, reporting requirements, or Department oversight requirements; - e. failure to provide notice to the Department of any material changes in the information contained in the Retail Access Eligibility Form or application package;